-Armillaria root rot is a grave sickness that can endanger apple trees.
-Despite its severity, it does not indicate that the tree is beyond recovery.
+Although Armillaria root rot is a significant threat to apple trees, it does not necessarily mean that the tree is beyond saving.

 How do you treat Armillaria root rot on apple trees?
 Cultural practices include maintaining good tree health, excavating soil around the upper roots to promote airflow, exposing the crown, and keeping conditions dry.
 Chemical control, while not always necessary or effective, can be used in certain situations.